 Do remittances complement or substitute consumption credit?
-The relevance of heterogeneous effects in the Mexican context (David Heres, Everardo Tellez, Martin Tobal)
+The relevance of heterogeneous effects in the Mexican context (David Heres, Everardo Tellez, Martin Tobal).

-Income Dynamics and Inequality: The Case of Mexico (with Mariana Calderón, Alfonso Cebreros, León Fernández, Jose Inguanzo, and Daniela Puggioni).
-Forthcoming: Quantitative Economics.
 Working paper

+Inequality, income dynamics, and worker transitions: The case of Mexico (with Mariana Calderón, Alfonso Cebreros, León Fernández, Jose Inguanzo, and Daniela Puggioni).
+Quantitative Economics, 13(4), 1669-1705.
+Link: QE

 The effects of teacher strikes on parents (with Alexander Willén).
 Journal of Development Economics, 152 (102679), 2021.
 Link: JDE.

 The Labor Market Effects of an Educational Expansion, Journal of Development Economics, 2021, vol. 149, p.
 102619.
 Link: JDE.

 The Long-run Effects of Teacher Strikes: Evidence from Argentina (with Alexander Willén), Journal of Labor Economics, 37(1097-1139), 2019.
 Link: JOLE